cyberphone/CBOR.js/README.md

 ### NPM Version

-For usage with Node.js, a NPM version is available: https://npmjs.com/package/cbor-object
+For usage with Node.js and Deno, a NPM version is available: https://npmjs.com/package/cbor-object

 ### Deterministic Encoding